EfeKaralar/didactic-octo-pancake/README.md

 # didactic-octo-pancake
-A repository I created to learn how to create repositories.
+A repository I created to learn how repositories work in GitHub.